sepTN/sepTN/README.md

 ## About Me

-- 🎮 Game Developer: I'm a small-time contributor to the Godot Engine project.
-You can check out my [contributions to Godot here](https://github.com/godotengine/godot/pulls?q=is%3Apr+author%3AsepTN), where I enjoy helping make this fantastic engine even better!
+- 🎮 Game Developer: I'm a small-time contributor to the GodotSteam and Godot Engine project.
+You can check out my contributions to [Godot Engine](https://github.com/godotengine/godot/pulls?q=is%3Apr+author%3AsepTN) and [GodotSteam](https://github.com/CoaguCo-Industries/GodotSteam/pulls?q=is%3Apr+author%3AsepTN), where I enjoy helping make this fantastic engine even better!
-- 🌐 Language Enthusiast: I'm also a proud contributor to the translation of Godot Engine into Bahasa Indonesia, I believe in making technology accessible to everyone!
+- 🌐 Language Enthusiast: I'm also a proud contributor to the translation of [Godot Engine into Bahasa Indonesia](https://hosted.weblate.org/projects/godot-engine/-/id/#information), I believe in making technology accessible to everyone!
 - 💻 Website Enthusiast: Apart from my contributions to Godot, I'm currently setting up a website for the Godot Community!
 [Check it out here](https://godot.community) and join our vibrant community of game developers and creators.

 ### 🌱 Current Endeavors